Chinese Eastern Railway: Planning

 The Manchurian option was supported by Finance Minister Sergei Witte, who believed that the railway would facilitate the peaceful conquest of Manchuria.
 Increased Japanese activity in the Far East, which threatened the interests of the Russian Empire in China, also played in favour of the Manchurian option.
 In addition, the Manchurian option gave Russia an opportunity to enter new markets in the Asia-Pacific region.
 In the end, the proposal of the minister of finance to build a railway line —named the "Chinese Eastern Railway"— through the territory of Manchuria won out.
-Only the defeat in the Russo-Japanese War of 1904-05 demonstrated the erroneous nature of this decision to the government, which accelerated the construction of the Amur railway.
+Only the defeat in the Russo-Japanese War of 1904–05 demonstrated the erroneous nature of this decision to the government, which accelerated the construction of the Amur railway.

 During planning of the construction of the CER, the decision to attract private capital was taken, and the appropriate preparatory work was carried out.
 In December 1895, the Russian-Chinese Bank was established with an initial capital of 6 million roubles.
 Its creation was split between several entities: 15% of the funds were provided by the St. Petersburg International Commercial Bank, and 61% came from 4 French banks.

 On 22 May 1896 the secret Russian-Chinese treaty on the alliance of Russia and China against Japan (the so-called Li–Lobanov Treaty) was formalised.
 The treaty was signed by Sergei Witte and Prince Aleksey Lobanov-Rostovsky on the Russian side and Li Hongzhang on the Chinese (Qing) side.
 The treaty gave Russia the right to build a railway line through Manchuria.
-On 27 August 1896, the Chinese envoy to the Russian Empire, Xu Jingcheng, signed a 80-year-long agreement with the board of the Russian-Chinese Bank to grant the bank the right to build and operate a railway through Manchuria and to establish a joint-stock named the "Chinese Eastern Railway Company".
+On 27 August 1896, the Chinese envoy to the Russian Empire, Xu Jingcheng, signed an 80-year-long agreement with the board of the Russian-Chinese Bank to grant the bank the right to build and operate a railway through Manchuria and to establish a joint-stock named the "Chinese Eastern Railway Company".
 The charter of this joint-stock company was approved by Tsar Nicholas II on 4 December 1896.
 According to it, the Russian-Chinese Bank was responsible for the formation of the joint-stock company (§ 1), and the company's share capital was set at 5 million credit roubles (§ 10).
 The society was granted the right of unconditional and exclusive management of its lands.
 Passengers and goods transported in transit from one Russian border station to another were exempted from visas and customs duties.